Course

 Participation

-The course is offered once every two years and will be organised again in the autumn of 2021, provided the minimum number of 7 participants has been reached.
+The course is offered once every two years and will be organised again in the spring of 2025, provided the minimum number of 7 participants has been reached.

 Course fees

-PhD candidates (Promovendi) of FHML, MaCSBIO, M4I and MERLN: no fee
+PhD candidates (Promovendi) of FHML, M4I and MERLN: no fee

 These courses are free of charge in case you are employed or registered as FHML PhD candidate.